Jeff Belanger. Who's Haunting the White House?: The President's Mansion and the Ghosts Who Live

 Kelly Milner Halls and William Grahasm Sumper.
 Saving the Baghdad Zoo.
 (Greenwillow Books, 2009)

-officer, took on the challenge of saving the animals in zoos all over Baghdad during the Iraq War.
-With
+took on the challenge of saving the animals in zoos all over Baghdad during the Iraq War.
+With bullets flying

-bullets flying around them, they wrangled lions, alligators and many more animals.
-Heroes come in
+around them, they wrangled lions, alligators and many more animals.
+Heroes come in some surprising

 "Horror Scapes" series: